origovi/BCNeMotorsportApp/README.md

 ## Team hierarchy
 Internally, the team is divided into sections, each section has a chief and there are X number of teamleaders, which take directive decisions.
 This structure must be respected in the application, depending on the role each person has in the team, different permissions will be granted.
+All the following features can be executed in-app.

 - **Member:**
   - Create / modify ToDo(s)